prebid/Prebid.js/dev-docs/bidder-adapter-1.md

 Compared to previous versions of Prebid, the new BaseAdapter model saves the adapter from having to make the AJAX call and provides consistency in how adapters are structured.
 Instead of a single entry point, the BaseAdapter approach defines 4 entry points:

 * `isBidRequestValid` - Verify the the `AdUnits.bids`, respond with `true` (valid) or `false` (invalid)
-* `buildRequests` - Takes an array of validBidRequests, if of which is guaranteed to have passed the isBidRequestValid() test.
+* `buildRequests` - Takes an array of validBidRequests, all of which are guaranteed to have passed the isBidRequestValid() test.
 * `interpretResponse` - Parse the response and generate one or more bid objects
 * `getUserSyncs` - If the publisher allows user-sync activity, the platform will call this function and the adapter may register pixels and/or iframe user syncs.